-As a marketer you spend a lot of time inside an Excel spreadsheet.
-While all your data may be neatly organized, spreadsheets don't telling an engaging story.
+As a marketer, you spend a lot of time inside an Excel spreadsheet.
+While all your data may be neatly organized, spreadsheets don't tell an engaging story.

 This is where data visualization comes in.
 When presenting data it’s not enough to show your activities.
 Marketing leaders need to be able to communicate their results.

 These results identify what's generating revenue, and confidently answers the question: What to do next?